rdonn70/digital_window/README.md

 # Current Issues
 1. **Latency and Missed-Frame Prediction.** I will probably never be satisfied with this, but I believe there could be big improvements to the latency from Capture -> UDP -> Unity.
 I also believe the current missed-frame prediction (inside the "head_tracking.py" script) is not working perfectly, and could be improved through better mediapipe implementation and adding camera calibration for depth (current plan is to have an initial "align your face" graphic to make this system camera-agnostic and have a more reliable depth calculation).
 2. **Small Jittering and Distortion.** There is still some jittering and issues with the projection stemming from how the python script calculates the cyclopean eye.
 To attempt to stabilize the projection, the current version uses the outer canthal distance (of which I am still trying to find papers that have an average from a very large and diverse sample of people).
-Future modifications will have fallback calculations if one or both eye corners go out of the camera's range and safety measures so the projection matrix doesn't mess up.
+I added some modifiers for X,Y,Z on the estimated eye position which should help to minimize jitter by reducing how much head movements effect the projection.

 # REFERENCES
 - **Computing the CAVE Projection Transformation _(Dave Pape, 2005)_.** (Source: https://www.evl.uic.edu/pape/caveproj/)